Solcany/latent_space_cartography_web/src/content/headless_project/index.md

 It is the space into which a neural network inscribes its understanding of images it is trained on.
 Once the network is trained on real imagery it draws inspiration from this space to create new artificial images.

 Initially this space has no meaning, it is the particular training data and the setup of the network that interpret the latent space and thus give it meaning.
-In the context of neural networks each latent space is unique.
+In the context of neural networks each latent space is xunique.

 #### Why explore latent spaces?